 File Types You Can Open

-Lots of file types are supported, but the one I work with the most is MP4 since this is what I like to render my Screencast-O-Matic videos to.
+Lots of file types are supported, but the one I work with the most is MP4 since this is what my ScreenPal videos render as.

-If it’s purely audio I’m working with, I import MP3 and WAV files into the Media Bin.
+If it’s purely audio I’m working with, I import MP3 and WAV files.

-Photoshop PSD files with layers are supported too, which have its uses.
+Photoshop PSD files with layers are supported too, which have its uses, not that I do much with these capabilities.

-When I set up my MP4 rendering options, I make sure the sound is saved as a 128kbps MP3.
-There is no need to save in an audio quality higher than this since YouTube will be compressing your raw file to FLV format anyway.
+When I set up my MP4 rendering options, I make sure the sound is saved as a 160kbps MP3.
+There is no need to save in an audio quality higher than this since YouTube will be compressing your raw file anyway.

 Easy Video Editing